AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicTable.rst

 Dynamic table under calculator
 ==============================

 Another useful addition to your calculator is a table.
-This is specially interesting for finance calculators since they tend to manage big amounts of data over different periods of time.
+This is especially interesting for finance calculators since they tend to manage big amounts of data over different periods of time.

 To create a table, the data needs to be arranged in a **similar way to that of a chart**.
 We will show you here how to dynamically create this data so that it will be reactive to the user's input.